-Matzo ball soup is a Jewish classic, usually enjoyed during Passover.
-It takes only 5 ingredients and is much easier to make than you think.
-Plus, I'm sharing how to make the matzo balls either fluffy or dense, depending on your preference!
+Matzo ball soup is an Ashkenazi Jewish classic, usually served and enjoyed during Passover.
+This recipe requires only 5 ingredients and is accessible for any level of cook.
+Plus, I’m sharing instructions for how to make matzo balls either fluffy or dense in texture, depending on your preference!

-You can customize matzo balls by adding vegetables to the broth, switching up the soup base, and adding many garnishes.
-You can even add some flavoring to the matzo balls themselves if that is your preference, though it isn't mine.
+You can customize matzo balls by adding vegetables to the broth, switching up the soup base, and adding garnishes.

 - Fresh herbs like dill or cilantro